dimforge/ncollide/docs/geometric_queries.md

 or separated by a distance smaller than `prediction`.
 If the shapes are concave or in [conforming contact](./collision_detection_pipeline/#conforming-contacts), you may need multiple contact points instead.
-This can be achieved by [persistent collision detection](../collision_detection_pipeline/#narrow-phase) structures.
-In any cases, a contact is described by the `query::Contact` structure:
+This can be achieved by [persistent contact generation](../collision_detection_pipeline/#persistent-contact-generation) structures.
+In any cases, a contact is described by the `Contact` structure:

 | Field    | Description                                                              |